Bartering: How to, the Best Barter Websites, & Why National Barter Networks Fail

 - Shipping: You have to mail it.
 This makes trading anything over a few pounds exorbitantly expensive.
 Immediately, your bargaining universe is limited to very light objects, and the only bartering sites out there have a heavy focus on books, clothing, dvd’s, and cd’s.
 The bartering sites that have survived, like swap.com, focus primarily on these media objects.

 - Services are Local: Service trades are primarily limited to white collar services.
 If you offer up your stellar plumbing skills to a national barter exchange, you’re going to struggle to get any takers.
-One site, barterquest.com, is trying to take things national, but only time will tell if it takes off.
+One site, barterquest.com, is trying to take things national, but only time will tell if it takes off (update: it looks like it didn’t).
 In order to make it work, you need a huge user-base, which ultimately makes it easy to connect with users at a local level, a la couchsurfing for travel.

 - The Base Value is Missing: Part of the beauty of bartering is being able to assess something that you can physical see and touch or use a skill that you have.
 Again, only possible at the local level.

 - Critical Mass: Bartering needs a very large user base to hit a critical mass where it’s appealing to others.
 Therefore, it’s very hard to build a user base from scratch.
 Why would I become an active member of a bartering website when there were only a few hundred or thousands users nationwide?